-Health Canada has released a new health warning about Allergan’s uterine fibroid medication, Esmya (also known as Fibristal.)
-According to the warning, the medication can cause a rare but serious liver injury.
+Last year, Health Canada released a health warning about Allergan’s fibroid, Esmya.
+(The medication is also known as Fibristal.)
+According to the warning, this fibroid drug can cause a rare but serious liver injury.

 Other Alternatives to Fibroid Surgery

-Given the potential for serious complications, however, medication shouldn’t necessarily be the solution for young women dealing with fibroid symptoms.
-In our Houston area office, we provide a minimally-invasive fibroid treatment with no down time and outpatient delivery.
-While it is not right for everyone, it is certainly a treatment option worth considering, since it offers a non-medicinal, non-surgical solution for fibroid sufferers.
-If you’re currently investigating fibroid treatment options, be sure to schedule a consultation with Dr. Fox or Dr. Hardee to learn whether Uterine Fibroid Embolization is the right option for you.
+While UFE isn’t right for everyone, it’s a treatment option worth considering.
+Especially since it offers a non-medicinal, non-surgical solution for fibroid sufferers.
+If you’re currently investigating fibroid treatment options, be sure to schedule a consultation with Dr. Fox or Dr. Hardee.
+Then, we’ll help you learn whether Uterine Fibroid Embolization is the right option for you.